Tacoholic/jokes/README.md

 If you wish to see the live demo, here you go:  http://tacoholic.github.io/jokes/

 ## Testing
 Testing was done with Cypress.
 It turned out to be a pleasant experience working with Cypress.
 It also fell more in line with my beliefs towards testing.
 In the end, I was able to achieve what I wanted which was begin with unit testing and work my way up all the way to end-to-end testing.
-As a result of this one of the things I was able to achieve, as silly as it sounds, was I ended up fixing the classNames for several things HTML elements.
+As a result of this, I ended up fixing the classNames for several things HTML elements.
 Tests were not running correctly as a result, so I had to stop and look over everything.
+Once the fixes were done, the tests were running smoothly.

 ## Goals
 #### Pull jokes from 4 different apis, using fetch, XMLHttpRequest and axios.